 Let’s face it: Kids and pets can add complications to the move.
 Boxes and packing tape and strangers in moving uniforms are constantly moving around, so it can be more difficult to get things done with kids or dogs winding their way through the commotion.
 Arrange for kids or pets to visit friends or family members on the day of the move, or schedule an activity, such as a karate class or doggy day care.

 The movers show up to your new home and start unloading boxes.
 You unlock the door and they go room to room, moving furniture and setting up items.
 This is not the time to get distracted.
 It’s a good idea to ask your movers to unload, unpack, and set up the areas you need to get into first, and instruct them where you’d like furniture placed as best you can.
-If you have kids, that means unpacking and setting up their rooms first.
-Whatever room you deem most important, have movers start there first.
+If you have kids, it’s a good idea to start unpacking and setting up their rooms first.